About Leu Interiors

 Q: What is the difference between an Interior Decorator and an Interior Designer?

 You may have occasionally heard the terms for interior decorator and interior designer interchanged.
 However, there is a difference between the two titles.
-An interior decorator generally refers to someone who deals with furniture and decor only.
-Education and training are not necessary to work as a decorator, which is why most start as hobbyists in a different career.
+An interior decorator generally deals with furniture and decor only.
+Education and training are not necessary to work as a decorator.

 An interior designer is a specialized career field, requiring a certain combined level of education, work experience, and licensing.
 An interior designer may create spaces for the inside of a commercial office building, design the lighting for a restaurant, or design the entirety of a home from the layout and electrical plan all the way down to the rugs and accessories.
 Interior designers even work with builders and architects to ensure that the exterior complements the interior design of a commercial or residential structure.
 An interior designer may also deal with issues of health, safety and welfare; i.e. accessibility and building codes, especially in a commercial setting.

 Q: Why do I need an Interior Designer?